isaldin/nodejs_microservice/README.md

 ## First look at microservices development in "right-way"

-Node app and DB instance run in docker containers.
+Node app and DB instance run in separated docker containers.

+Used Typescript and I try to keep code strongly typed.

+Codestyle provided by TSLint and Prettier tools.

 ---